City-of-Helsinki/wagtail-svgmap/README.md

 ### As an end user

-* Upload SVG files that have graphical elements with `id`s as Wagtail documents.
 * Use the Django admin interface to create `ImageMap` objects.
   Once you've selected an SVG file, you can then set which pages/documents/external URLs each discovered ID should link to.